I have freelanced, owned a sign company. Gave it all up to move away from my birthplace and start again.

 Ended up working in the back shop, again.
 Started again, tried harder, moved up the ladder, got the fancy studio job, survived three rounds of recession layoffs, worked harder than ever, lost the fancy job.
 Had to start again.

-After a few years in the digital marketing arena, I co-founded a digital marketing agency designed to help small and medium businesses with comprehensive, fully-managed online marketing services.
+After a few years in the digital space, I co-founded a digital marketing agency designed to help small and medium businesses with comprehensive, fully-managed online marketing services.
+We managed everything from strategic planning, to building websites and digital marketing systems, to executing on content, email, and social media marketing, Adwords, and SEO.

-After selling my share of the business in July 2014, I decided to focus in helping businesses grow with digital marketing for eCommerce.
+After selling my share of the business in July 2014, I decided to focus in helping businesses grow with best-in-class digital strategies and systems for eCommerce.

 Why should you care?